Mobile-Former: Bridging MobileNet and Transformer: Our Method: Mobile-Former

 \subsection{Overview}

-Mobile-Former parallelizes MobileNet and transformer, and connects them by bidirectional cross attention (see \Fref{fig:overview}).
-In Mobile-Former, \textit{Mobile} (refers to MobileNet) takes an image as input ($\bm{X}_0 \in \mathbb{R}^{H \times W \times 3}$) and applies inverted bottleneck blocks \cite{sandler2018mobilenetv2} to extract local features. \textit{Former} (refers to transformer) takes learnable parameters (or tokens) as input, denoted as $\bm{Z}_0 \in \mathbb{R}^{M \times d}$ where $d$ and $M$ are the dimension and number of tokens, respectively.
-These tokens are randomly initialized and each represents a global prior of the image.
-This is different with Vision Transformer (ViT) \cite{dosovitskiy2021vit}, where tokens project the local image patch linearly.
-This difference is important as it significantly reduces the number of tokens ($M \leq 6$ in this paper), resulting in an efficient \textit{Former}.
+\textbf{Parallel structure:} Mobile-Former parallelizes MobileNet and transformer, and connects them by bidirectional cross attention (see \Fref{fig:overview}). \textit{Mobile} (refers to MobileNet) takes an image as input ($\bm{X} \in \mathbb{R}^{HW \times 3}$) and applies inverted bottleneck blocks \cite{sandler2018mobilenetv2} to extract local features. \textit{Former} (refers to transformer) takes learnable parameters (or tokens) as input, denoted as $\bm{Z} \in \mathbb{R}^{M \times d}$ where $M$ and $d$ are the number and dimension of tokens, respectively.
+These tokens are randomly initialized.
+Different from vision transformer (ViT) \cite{dosovitskiy2021vit}, where tokens project the local image patch linearly, \textit{Former} has significantly fewer tokens ($M \leq 6$ in this paper), each represents a global prior of the image.
+This results in much less computational cost.

-\textit{Mobile} and \textit{Former} are connected by a two-way bridge where local and global features are fused bidirectionally.
-Here, we denote two directions of the bridge as \textit{Mobile$\rightarrow$Former} and \textit{Mobile$\leftarrow$Former}, respectively.
-We propose a light-weight cross attention to model this bidirectional bridge, which will be discussed next.
+\textbf{Low cost two-way bridge:} \textit{Mobile} and \textit{Former} communicate through a two-way bridge where local and global features are fused bidirectionally.
+The two directions are denoted as \textit{Mobile$\rightarrow$Former} and \textit{Mobile$\leftarrow$Former}, respectively.
+We propose a light-weight cross attention to model them, in which the projections ($\bm{W}^Q$, $\bm{W}^K$, $\bm{W}^V$) are removed from \textit{Mobile} side to save computations, but kept at \textit{Former} side.
+The cross attention is computed at the bottleneck of \textit{Mobile} where the number of channels is low.